con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	drwa ba] em.; dra ba NyiGyu
 >> 	gdan] em.; ldan NyiGyu

-With great deeds from the Net of Illusion,
+With great exertions from Illusion's Net,
-The master over all tantras, supreme,
+The foremost master ruling every tantra,
-Richly endowed with every vajra posture,
+Endowed in full with every vajra posture,
-Fully furnished with every wisdom body, (114)
+Completely furnished with all wisdom bodies, (114)

-* 114a, udyoga/brtson/'deeds': It seems better to take this word in the sense of 'undertaking', i.e. 'effort' in the sense of the action one puts effort into. *rnal 'byor che* in the Kangyur translation hints at 'māyājālāmahāyoga'.
+* 114a, udyoga/brtson/'exertions': It seems better to take this word in the sense of 'undertaking', i.e. 'effort' in the sense of the action one puts effort into. *rnal 'byor che* in the Kangyur translation hints at 'māyājālāmahāyoga'.
+VV glosses māyājāla as nirmāṇasamudaya - he has the great exertions of a host of manifestions

 > samantabhadraḥ sumatiḥ kṣitigarbho jagaddhṛtiḥ |